Japskua/cloud_services_and_infra_2025/session_2/readme.md

 2. Dockerizing the backend
 3. Adding Postgres database and connecting to the project

-**Project Task:** Teams set up their initial repo and infrastructure.
-Teams start to implement their backend and database.
+**Project Task:** Continue working on the project plan.
+Make sure you can build and run both backend and database.

 ## 0. Project Setup, Prerequisites